sandsalamand/affine-decals/README.md

 Since our game involves shooting zombies, we determined that decals were a high priority for blood spatters and bullet holes.

 ## The problem:
-Unity’s built-in decal system does what a modern engine should do, and takes into account the z-axis.
+Unity’s built-in decal system does what a modern engine should do, and takes into account z-axis interpolation.

 After lots of fiddling to try to create a custom decal shader which was compatible with Unity's URP Decal Projector and also produced an effect that mimicked affine warping, I realised that this was impossible.
 The bounds of the texture on the screen are strictly defined by the orthographic projection matrix of the decal projector, but in order for the decal to match the warping of the wall texture that it's on top of, the decal must be able to stretch beyond that space.
 Here is a picture illustrating the problem:

 ![image](https://github.com/user-attachments/assets/7e126371-913c-4af0-9b4f-e70493ad658f)

 If you look carefully, you can see that the warning sign decals are not distorting in accordance with the cube texture behind it.

 ## The solution:
 I dug deep into HLSL and Unity's Universal Render Pipeline in order to create a custom decal system which takes affine mapping into account.
 This is what the new system looks like with the same decal locations.